sethadam1/ViewFish/README.md

 *$t->load_supported_functions()* will load all known supported string functions

 ## Caching
-Small Axe Templating supports a number of in-meory caching operations.
+ViewFish Templating supports a number of in-meory caching operations.
 In order to use caching, you'll need to have either [Memcache](https://www.php.net/memcache) or [Memcached](https://www.php.net/memcached) enabled.
-Once you have a Memcached object, you will pass it to your Small Axe object using the _enable_cache()_ method.
+Once you have a Memcached object, you will pass it to your ViewFish object using the _enable_cache()_ method.

 *$t->enable_cache(resource $memcache, int $ttl)* will enable memory caching of uncompiled templates.
 You can pass a Memcache or Memcached resource to enable to cache.
 An optional $ttl will specify the "time to live" of your memcached object, which defaults to 300 seconds.
 You may want to set $ttl to a large number to reduce file system reads.
 1 day - 86400 seconds - or 30 days - which is a value of 2592000 - are reasonable numbers for templates that don't change often.

 *$t->uncache()* will delete the memcached entry for a template.
 If you've made changes to a template with a long $ttl, you can uncache it.

-Small Axe allows you to store compiled templates as well. **You should not use this for user specific data!** You can do this manually or automatically.
+ViewFish allows you to store compiled templates as well. **You should not use this for user specific data!** You can do this manually or automatically.

 *$t->cache_compiled(true)* will enable the caching of compiled templates.
 By default, this option is set to false.